spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/data-configurators/index.md

 ## Data Transformer Data Configurator types

-There are a few common Data Transformer Data Configurators that are available in UI library as separate packages
+There are a few common Data Transformer Data Configurators that are available in UI library as separate packages:

 - [`table`](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/data-configurators/table.html) - integrates Table into Collate to re-populate data when the table updates.